PlumpMath/dh-async-example/README.md

 # dh-async-example

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Simple example using a DH key agreement handshake to show a use of core.async

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Boston Clojure Group

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.